Give the gift of beekeeping, with a Colony Membership Gift Coupon. On sale now!

 One is just fine.
 Right…?

 Beekeeping isn’t the most expensive of hobbies.
 But no-one would claim that some of the equipment and tools necessary won’t cost a penny or two.
 For the majority of us, watching the pennies is important.
-So when you are first told that having more than one hive is a “requirement”, there’s a tendency to wonder if this merely a ploy by the beekeeping industry to get you to buy more stuff!
+So when you are first told that having more than one hive is a “requirement”, there’s a tendency to wonder if this is merely a ploy by the beekeeping industry to get you to buy more stuff!

 Except, there really is value in having more than one hive.
 True, observable, demonstrable value.
-Let’s look at the the reasons to consider at least a second hive, so that you can make your own informed decision.
+Let’s look at the reasons to consider at least a second hive, so that you can make your own informed decision.

 Beehives in a field